rcobanov/Examination2/README.md

 To generate UML diagram:
 *make pyreverse*

-To generate all documentation availibe:
+To generate all documentation available:
 *make doc*

 html files and uml diagrams is created in src/pigs/doc/*.